-If, in computing federal AGI, the taxpayer included deductions attributable to a safe-harbor lease (except for mass transit vehicles) made under an election provided for by I.R.C. § 168(f)(8) as it was in effect for agreements entered into prior to January 1, 1984, then those deductions should be included.
+If, in computing federal AGI, the taxpayer included deductions attributable to a safe-harbor lease (except for mass transit vehicles) made under an election provided for by I.R.C. § 168(f)(8) as it was in effect for agreements entered into prior to January 1, 1984, then those deductions must be included here.